New York Pharmacy Technician Registration Guide

 How to Become a Pharmacy Tech in New York

-Learn the exact steps to become a pharmacy technician in New York, including PTCB certification, state registration, approved training programs, and exam info.
+Learn the exact steps to become a pharmacy technician in New York, including PTCB certification, state registration, approved training programs, and exam details.

 PTCB Certification Explained

 The Pharmacy Technician Certification Board (PTCB) is the leading national organization responsible for certifying pharmacy technicians.
-It sets standards for pharmacy technician education, training, and certification, which are recognized by most states, including New York.
-Founded by the American Pharmacists Association (APhA) and other leading pharmacy organizations, the PTCB helps ensure that pharmacy technicians are qualified to support pharmacists and deliver safe, effective patient care.
+It establishes education and certification standards recognized by most states, including New York.
+Founded by the American Pharmacists Association (APhA) and other pharmacy organizations, the PTCB helps ensure technicians are qualified to support pharmacists and contribute to safe, effective patient care.

 To become certified, candidates must complete a PTCB-recognized training program and successfully pass the Pharmacy Technician Certification Exam (PTCE).